Bug Bounty Rules, Terms and Conditions

 To set up the developer environment, and get started, please visit: https://github.com/PolymathNetwork/Polymesh

-To submit a Vulnerability, you must complete and submit our Vulnerability Disclosure Form, found at: https://www.federacy.com/polymesh-bug-bounty-program (each such submission, a “Report”).
+To submit a Vulnerability, you must complete and submit our Vulnerability Disclosure Form, found at one of our approved platforms, as mentioned in the program overview: https://developers.polymesh.live/community/bug-bounty#overview (each such submission, a "Report").

 All Reports must comply with our Report requirements.
 You can find our Report requirements, Program processes and tips on submitting a Report, at: https://developers.polymesh.live/community/bug-bounty.